- Clinical Professor of Ophthalmology and Pediatrics

 - Pediatric Ophthalmology, Children's National Medical Center

+William P. Madigan Jr., M.D., F.A.C.S., F.A.A.P. is the Chief of the Division of Ophthalmology at Children’s National.
+He is a Professor of Surgery and past Chairman of the Department of Ophthalmology at the Uniformed Services University of the Health Sciences (USUHS) School of Medicine in Bethesda, Maryland from 1995-2015.
 He received a Bachelor of Science degree from the United States Military Academy at West Point and his Medical Doctor degree from USUHS.
-He completed both his internship and residency at the Walter Reed Army Medical Center and his fellowship in Pediatric Ophthalmology with Dr. Marshall Parks at CNHS in 1989.
+His internship and residency in Ophthalmology were both at the Walter Reed Army Medical Center (WRAMC) in Washington, D.C.
+He completed his fellowship in pediatric ophthalmology under Dr. Marshall Parks at CNHS in 1989.

-Dr. Madigan is the Director of Pediatric Ophthalmology training for the George Washington University and the Georgetown University Residency Programs in the Washington, D.C. area.
-He is active in research and in several professional organizations.
+Dr. Madigan is a past President of the Washington Academy of Ophthalmology and a member of the Medical Committee of the Prevention of Blindness Society of Metropolitan D.C.
+He is active in research and several professional organizations.
 He serves on several important professional committees and has published his research extensively in journals and book chapters.
-He is the past President of the USUHS Alumni Association.
-He is a member of the Medical Honor Society, Alpha Omega Alpha, and has been recognized as one of America's Top Ophthalmologists.
-He serves as the President of the Washington Academy of Ophthalmology.
+He is a past member of the Medical Executive Committee at Children’s National Medical Center and served on the Board of Directors for both the Children’s National Health Network and the Friends of USUHS organization for many years.
+He was the elected President of the USUHS Alumni Association from 1982-2014.
+He is a member of the Medical Honor Society, Alpha Omega Alpha, and has been recognized as one of America’s Top Ophthalmologists.